Themes in A Song of Ice and Fire: Politics and society

-According to Ethan Sacks New York's Daily News found the story focus "more on Machiavellian political intrigue than Tolkien-esque sword and sorcery".
+Ethan Sacks of New York's Daily News found the story focused "more on Machiavellian political intrigue than Tolkien-esque sword and sorcery".
 Since Martin drew on historical sources to build the Ice and Fire world, Damien G. Walter of London's The Guardian saw a startling resemblance between Westeros and England in the period of the Wars of the Roses, where "One throne unifies the land but great houses fight over who will sit upon it.
 With no true king the land is beset with corrupt, money-grubbing lords whose only interest is their own prestige.
 Two loose alliances of power pit a poor but honorable North against a rich and cunning South.
 And the small folk must suffer through it all, regardless of which side wins."
 As in the Middle Ages, the characters define their alliances by their home towns or kinship, not by modern-day concepts like countries or nationalism.
 The king was seen as an avatar of God so that the legitimacy of kingship was very important.
 Martin wanted to show the possible consequences of the leaders' decisions, as general goodness does not automatically make competent leaders and vice versa.

 Adam Serwer of The Atlantic regarded A Song of Ice and Fire as "more a story of politics than one of heroism, a story about humanity wrestling with its baser obsessions than fulfilling its glorious potential" where the emergent power struggle stems from the feudal system's repression and not from the fight between good and evil (see section § Moral ambiguity).
 Damien G. Walter saw Martin's strength in "his compendious understanding of the human stories driving the grand political narrative.
 There does not seem to be a single living soul in the land of Westeros that Martin does not have insight into, from the highest king to the lowest petty thief. ...
 It is a world of high stakes, where the winners prosper and the losers are mercilessly ground under heel.
 Against this tapestry every one of Martin's characters is forced to choose between their love for those close to them and the greater interests of honor, duty and the realm.
 More often than not, those who make the noble choice pay with their lives."